nahmii/amm-contracts/README.md

 - uniswap-v2-core -> Solidity 0.5.16
 - uniswap-v2-periphery -> Solidity 0.6.12

 The `core` project contains the main file to be deployed, the `NiiFiV1Factory` contract.
 The `periphery` project contains the `NiiFiV1Router02` contract, which is required for routing swaps and liquidity actions between pairs.

-There are flattened files available for both contracts too.
+The `NiiFiV1Library` contract depends on the hash of the `NiiFiV1Pair` contract.
+This hash can be different based on the Solidity version and number of optimization runs used.
+To generate a new hash code for your specific target, compile the contracts and run the `generate-init-code-hash` script that can be found in the core contracts scripts folder.

 ## Deployed contracts